arpithpm/expense-manager/generate-app-icons.md

 ✅ **Visual Hierarchy**: Clear focal points (receipt → dollar → AI sparkles) ✅ **Professional**: Suitable for App Store submission

-The icon effectively communicates that this is a modern, AI-powered expense tracking app that works with receipts.
+The icon effectively communicates that this is ReceiptRadar - a modern, AI-powered expense tracking app featuring radar-like detection of receipts and expenses.